Conversation theory: Language

-The types of languages that conversation theory utilises in its approach are distinguishable based on a language's role in relation to an experiment in which a conversation is examined as the subject of inquiry; thus, it follows that conversations can be conducted at different levels depending on the role a language has in relation to an experiment.
+The types of languages that conversation theory utilizes in its approach are distinguishable based on a language's role in relation to an experiment in which a conversation is examined as the subject of inquiry; thus, it follows that conversations can be conducted at different levels depending on the role a language has in relation to an experiment.
 The types of languages are as follows: Natural languages used for general discussions outside the experiment; object languages which are the subject of inquiry during an experiment, and finally a metalanguage which is used to talk about the design, management, and results on an experiment.

 A natural language $L^{+}$ is treated as an unrestricted language used between a source (say a participant) and an interrogator or analyst (say an experimenter).

 For this reason, it may be considered a language for general discussion in the context of conversation theory.

 An object language $L$ meanwhile, has some of the qualities of a natural language (which permits commands, questions, ostentation and predication), but is used in conversation theory specifically as the language studied during experiments.
 Finally, the metalanguage $L^{*}$ is an observational language used by an interrogator or analysis for describing the conversational system under observation, prescribing actions that are permitted within such a system, and posing parameters regarding what may be discussed during an experiment under observation.

 The object language $L$ differs from most formal languages, by virtue of being "a command and question language[,] not an assertoric language like [a] predicate calculus".
 Moreover, $L$ is a language primarily dealing with metaphors indicating material analogies and not on the kind of propositions dealing with truth or falsity values.
 Since conversation theory specifically focuses on learning and development within human subjects, the object language is separated into two distinct modes of conversing.

 Conversation theory conceptualises learning as being the result of two integrated levels of control: The first level of control is designated by $Lev\;0$ and designates a set of problem-solving procedures which attempt to attain goals or subgoals, whereas the second level of control is designated as $Lev\;1$ and denotes various constructive processes that have been acquired by a student through maturation, imprinting and previous learning.